-Police staff have engaged City Council in conversations about the automated traffic safety programs during committee meetings on Sept.
-19, 2023, Sept.
-17, 2024 and most recently discussed this topic during the Jan.
+Police staff have engaged City Council in conversations about the automated traffic safety programs during committee meetings on September 19, 2023, September 17, 2024, and March 18, 2025, and discussed this topic during the Jan.
 28, 2025 Council study session.
+The program, including the amended city ordinance and vendor contract, was voted down during the April 15, 2025 business meeting.